Dystopia Chapter 10: A Promotion with Perks

 - 4 min read

 Out the exit, down the ladder to the first floor, through the kitchen area, I followed.
-Head still spinning, quickly realized Ms. Bishop had replaced me.
+Head still spinning, I quickly realized Ms. Bishop had replaced me.

 Following behind, I asked her name.